-No Man’s Land offers rarely-seen female perspectives on the First World War, featuring images taken by women who worked as nurses, ambulance drivers, and official photographers, as well as contemporary artists directly inspired by the conflict.
-Commemorating the First World War Centenary, No Man’s Land features photographs by three women of the epoch, alongside three women making work a century later.
+No Man’s Land offered rarely-seen female perspectives on the First World War, featuring images taken by women who worked as nurses, ambulance drivers, and official photographers, as well as contemporary artists directly inspired by the conflict.
+Commemorating the First World War Centenary, No Man’s Land featured photographs by three women of the epoch, alongside three women making work a century later.

-No Man’s Land is curated by Dr. Pippa Oldfield and is a co-production by Impressions Gallery, Bradford;The Turnpike, Leigh; Bristol Cathedral; and Bishop Auckland Town Hall, County Durham.
+No Man’s Land was curated by Dr. Pippa Oldfield and was a co-production by Impressions Gallery, Bradford;The Turnpike CIC, Leigh; Bristol Cathedral; and Bishop Auckland Town Hall, County Durham.

-The exhibition is supported by Arts Council England Strategic Touring; Paul Mellon Centre for Studies in British Art; The Peter E. Palmquist Fund for Historical Photographic Research.
+The exhibition was supported by Arts Council England Strategic Touring; Paul Mellon Centre for Studies in British Art; The Peter E. Palmquist Fund for Historical Photographic Research.
 Historical images are kindly provided by National Library of Scotland; Imperial War Museums; Cromer Museum (Norfolk Museums Service).
-Soldier by Alison Baskerville is commissioned by Impressions Gallery.
-Shot at Dawn by Chloe Dewe Mathews is commissioned by the Ruskin School of Art at the University of Oxford as part of 14–18 NOW, WW1 Centenary Art Commissions.
-No Man’s Land is a member of the First World War Centenary Partnership led by IWM (Imperial War Museums).
+Soldier by Alison Baskerville was commissioned by Impressions Gallery.
+Shot at Dawn by Chloe Dewe Mathews was commissioned by the Ruskin School of Art at the University of Oxford as part of 14–18 NOW, WW1 Centenary Art Commissions.
+No Man’s Land was a member of the First World War Centenary Partnership led by IWM (Imperial War Museums).